lend-invest/react-flexi-table/README.md

 Currently, as this project has not been published to npm, installation requires referencing the github project directly.
 This will all change when we begin to publish in NPM.

-Add the following dependancy to your packages:
+Add the following dependency to your packages:

 ```
 "react-flexi-table": "git+https://[private-key-here]:x-oauth-basic@github.com/lend-invest/react-flexi-table.git#[commit to target here]",